joonhanofficial/ai-marketing-workflow-demo-my-secret-hacks/README.md

 A self-directed application project showing how AI can support marketing execution through structured research, content planning, review loops, project coordination, and human-led quality control.

+The goal is to make the application reviewable: a hiring team can see the role understanding, workflow logic, and practical use cases before deciding whether to interview me.

 ## Why I Built This

 I created this project for the Marketing – AI & Digital Content role at My Secret Hacks.